ADVERTISEMENT

 • Sjogren's Syndrome - An immune system disorder characterized by dry eyes and dry mouth.

-• Irritable Bowel Syndrome - A disorder which affects the large intestine.
+• Irritable Bowel Syndrome - A disorder that affects the large intestine.

 • Physical examination and thorough medical history can rule out celiac disease.

-• Serology testing finds out antibodies in your blood.
+• Serology testing finds antibodies in the blood.
 High levels of specific antibody proteins indicate an immune reaction to gluten.

 • Patients should be eating gluten before the blood test.
 Cutting out gluten during testing may mislead the diagnosis.